f4tq/ethos-systemd/Draining.md

 # Skopos
-Skopos constitutes the orderly draining and rebooting of CoreOS nodes targeting no disruption to *docker* container instances started by *mesos* and running on the nodes.
+Skopos constitutes the orderly draining and rebooting of CoreOS worker nodes with the goal of no disruption to the Mesos created *docker* container instances running on them & balanced (meaning at least 2 instances) running on *different* nodes within the balancer space.
+It is highly recommended that `[[ hostname UNIQUE ]]` marathon constraint with instance count of at least 2 be used for effective use of this PR.

-As docker provides a means to create user defined networks that are isolated, this project targets *bridged* and *host* networks as defined by docker.
+As docker provides a means to create user defined networks that can be wholey isolated, this project specifically targets docker instances running with *bridged* and *host* networks - as defined by docker.

-## Assumptions
+## Other Assumptions
 ### General
 - The system uses CoreOS
 - The system uses AWS (for now)